-(Attach .cpp and .h or .C or .py files and suitable plots)
+(Attach .C or .py files and suitable plots)

 4. Unbinned Likelihood - Searching for a Resonance III Again take the example from above and perform a toy MC test of your findings.
-Perform the experiment 1000 times, generating only background; how often do you find a likelihood ratio ( $\log L$ difference) larger than in 3?
+Perform the experiment 1000 times, generating only background; how often do you find a likelihood ratio ($\log L$ difference) larger than in 3?
 Do the same whilst generating the resonance and the background, how often do you find a likelihood ratio smaller than in 3?
 If you had not generated it yourself, how sure would you be that there is a resonance?
-(Attach .cpp and .h or .C or .py files and suitable plots)
+(Attach .C or .py files and suitable plots)